BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 ### Phase 1: Model Embedding

 I'd now consider myself to be a [PyTorch][pytorch] convert (a topic for another day), however, this project was developed using [TensorFlow][tensorflow] (tf) and TensorFlow Lite.
-Initially, I attempted to use a pre-trained open-source model that I found online.
+Initially, I attempted to take a pre-trained open-source model that I found online and embed it into the app.
 This is where TensorFlow Lite [tflite] came in handy; it enables you to convert a model into a compressed .tflite file that can then be embedded onto edge devices.

 Why was the model embedded into the app instead of hosted in the cloud?
 There are a few reasons why